-Empirically, a number of studies have examined the relationship between financial deepening and growth.
-The few studies that have that have examined this link in Nigeria, investigated the relationship without considering the issue of causality.
-It is however widely accepted that the existence of a relationship does not imply causality.
-Nguena and Abimbola (2013) investigated the implication of financial deepening dynamics for financial policy coordination in the WAEMU sub-region and adopted a hypothetical deductive theoretical approach and an empirical investigation in both static and dynamic panel data econometrics analysis.
-Arestis and Demetriades (2012) purported that financial liberalization can stimulate investment and growth using the Barro growth regression econometric model.
-Aye (2015) observed that the causal connection between finance and growth has typically been investigated with standard Granger causality tests and noted that the method suffers from a number of limitations as the test results are sensitive to the functional form in which the vector auto-regression or vector error correcting mechanism is specified.
-This paper therefore seeks to re-examine the causal link between financial deepening and economic growth in Nigeria.
+Empirically, a number of studies have examined the relationship between financial sector development and growth.
+However, the few studies that have that have examined this link in Nigeria investigated the relationship without considering the issue of causality.
+It is widely accepted that the existence of a relationship does not necessarily imply causality.
+Arestis and Demetriades (2012) purport that financial liberalization can stimulate investment and growth using the Barro growth regression econometric model.

+Aye (2015) observes that the causal connection between finance and growth has typically been investigated with standard Granger causality tests and noted that the method suffers from a number of limitations as the test results are sensitive to the functional form in which the vector auto-regression or vector error correcting mechanism is specified.
+This paper, therefore, seeks to re-examine the causal link between financial sector development and economic growth in Nigeria.